friday27/backend-dev/leetcode_note.md

 1267\.
 Count Servers that Communicate
 1268\.
 Search Suggestions System (Review)
 1277\.
 Count Square Submatrices with All Ones **(Review)**
+1281\.
+Subtract the Product and Sum of Digits of an Integer
 1287\.
 Element Appearing More Than 25% In Sorted Array
 1290\.
 Convert Binary Number in a Linked List to Integer
 1295\.
 Find Numbers with Even Number of Digits
 1299\.
 Replace Elements with Greatest Element on Right Side
 1302\.
 Deepest Leaves Sum
 1304\.
 Find N Unique Integers Sum up to Zero
+1305\.
+All Elements in Two Binary Search Trees
+1306\.
+Jump Game III
+1309\.
+Decrypt String from Alphabet to Integer Mapping
 1313\.
 Decompress Run-Length Encoded List
 1315\.
 Sum of Nodes with Even-Valued Grandparent
 1317\.
 Convert Integer to the Sum of Two No-Zero Integers